 Travel around Sri Lanka and get to visit some of the most beautiful, historic, and spiritual places in the country.

-Combine all the best bits of a typical gap year and get to travel, volunteer, party, and take on paid work across five incredible countries.
+Combine all the best bits of a typical gap year and get to travel, party and take on paid work across five incredible countries.

 This project was started because the owners of the elephants there could no longer look after them.
 It aims to care for the elephants and their mahouts who rely entirely on their elephants for their own survival.